 Single-arm dumbbell rows are fantastic for two reasons:

 First, they do a great job of emphasizing our lats and helping us develop them.
 Thanks to the extended range of motion and fantastic overload potential, we can use this movement for a long time as an accessory for the back.

 Second, single-arm work is vital because it helps prevent side-to-side muscle imbalances.

 - Lat Pulldowns

 This is a great movement because it closely mimics the pull-up movement pattern and emphasizes our lats.
-The best part is, you can adjust the resistance based on your current strength.
+The best part is that you can adjust the resistance based on your current strength.
 If you or someone you know is considering bodybuilding, share this article on Facebook or Twitter so that others can learn more about building muscle.